Quick Answer

 Before final selection, run one live test per finalist: submit one anonymous response, open the exact admin view, and export the raw file while stakeholders watch.
 Then choose based on verified workflow fit, not vendor positioning.
 You might also find this useful: A Guide to Exit Interviews for Remote Employees.

 Choose by job, not brand.
-In this source set, only a subset of tools has explicit public use-case labels, so treat those labels as a starting point and keep everything else provisional until a live demo confirms fit.
+Only a subset of tools has explicit public use-case labels, so treat those labels as a starting point and keep everything else provisional until a live demo confirms fit.

 | Tool | Public shortlist label | Use it when | Verify before you buy |